Saburō Kawabuchi

 Saburo Kawabuchi (川淵 三郎, Kawabuchi Saburō) is a former Japanese football player and manager.
 He played for and managed the Japan national team.
 He is the founder and honorary chairman of the J.League.
 Between 2002 and 2008, he served as president of the Japan Football Association.

 Early life

 Kawabuchi was born in Takaishi on December 3, 1936.
 At first, when he was in Takaishi elementary school and Takaishi Junior high school, he played baseball.
 He was on to Mikunigaoka High School, Osaka and became a member of football team at the high school.
 He graduated from Mikunigaoka High School, Osaka in 1955.
 He went on to Waseda University School of commerce in 1957.
 He played for the Waseda University football team.
 He earned a bachelor of arts degree in commerce from Waseda University.

 Club career

 After graduating from Waseda University, Kawabuchi played for Furukawa Electric, in the early days of the Japan Soccer League.
 In the initial league season, he was the first player to score a hat-trick, against Nagoya Mutual Bank.
-He retired in 1970.
-He played 68 games and scored 10 goals in the league.
+He retired in 1970, having played 68 games and scored 10 goals in the league.